Menu

 Equity release products allow homeowners to access the equity in their homes without selling up and moving.
 It can be an excellent way for older people to unlock some of the value tied up in their property, allowing them to fund retirement or other lifestyle goals.
 But how much can you borrow with an equity release product?

-In addition to these factors, there may also be limits imposed by individual lenders when it comes to how much they are willing to lend out through equity release products.
-This is why it’s important that you shop around for the best deal before committing yourself – different lenders may offer different borrowing levels depending on their own criteria and risk appetite.
+In addition to these factors, individual lenders may also impose limits on how much they are willing to lend out through equity release products.
+This is why it’s important that you shop around for the best deal before committing yourself—different lenders may offer different borrowing levels depending on their own criteria and risk appetite.

 It is important to note that while some providers may advertise a lack of upper limit when it comes to borrowing amounts through equity release products, this does not necessarily mean that there are no restrictions at all.

 Generally speaking, most lenders will impose a cap on how much money can be taken out from your home’s value via an equity release product – this could range anywhere from 50-90%.
-Thus, it is essential to shop around for the best deal before committing yourself, as different lenders may offer varying levels of borrowing depending on their own criteria and risk appetite.
+Thus, shopping around for the best deal before committing yourself is essential, as different lenders may offer varying borrowing levels depending on their own criteria and risk appetite.

 Finally, remember that even if you qualify for a large sum of money through an equity release product – such as 90% of your home’s value – this does not necessarily mean that taking out such a large loan is always wise or beneficial.